MizarNevelli/htmlcssjs-boolflix/README.md

 ## Technologies
 HTML, CSS, Flex,
-Javascript, Jquery, AJAX, API, Hadlebars.js, themoviedb.org Database.
+Javascript, Jquery, Jquery UI AJAX, API, Hadlebars.js, themoviedb.org Database,.

 ## Functionalities
 Gives the user the possibility to search for movies and tv-series by title.
 The results are then organized by pages and divided into two main folders (movies and tv-series).